 UPDATE: the test results below are now outdated, due to Zwift modifying their Pack Dynamics.
 See the latest version of these tests for accurate data.

-These follow-up tests set out to answer three questions:
+We set out to answer three questions with these tests:

 Test Parameters and Methodology

-All of the test riders were set to 183cm height, 75kg weight, and rode Zwift Carbon bikes with 32mm Zwift wheels.
+All test riders were set to 183cm height, 75kg weight, and rode Zwift TT frames with ZIPP 808 wheels.

-Tests were done in Meetup-Only View on Watopia’s Tempus Fugit route because it’s the flattest on Zwift, and it has a timed section (Fuego Flats Reverse, 4.4 miles long) which could be used to precisely measure the speeds of each test formation.
+Tests were done in an isolated event on Watopia’s Tempus Fugit route because it’s the flattest on Zwift and has a timed section (Fuego Flats Reverse, 4.4 miles long) which could be used to measure the speeds of each test formation precisely.

 All of the tests were done with four riders.

 Tests and Results

 For our first test, we put all riders at the same 300W power setting.
 This resulted in a disorganized group of riders, where some would rotate to the front then drop back after being in the wind for a few seconds.
 There was churn, but not as much as we saw with previous versions of pack dynamics.

 - Segment time 9:40.5